ExinOne/support.exinone.com/docs/FAQs.md

 Q: What is the relationship between ExinOne and Mixin?

-A: You can compare Mixin Messenger to Telegram, ExinOne is a small application (BOT) inside it, similar BOTs are ExinPool, MixSwap, MixPay, etc. The Exin team is an early development team of Mixin ecosystem, running some products independently.
+A: You can compare Mixin Messenger to Telegram.
+ExinOne is a small application (BOT) inside it.
+Similar BOTs are ExinPool, MixSwap, MixPay, etc. The Exin team is an early development team of the Mixin ecosystem, running some products independently.

+Q: Is Mixin secure?

+A: Mixin Wallet is [fully open source](https://github.com/MixinNetwork) and currently manages over a billion dollars in assets on the Mixin Network and has never had any incidents to date.
+The above is some information.
+You need to make your own judgment as to whether it is safe or not.

 ## About Markets